 - If you don’t have all the herbs, just use the ones you have at hand, even a couple of them would work.

 - You can use melons (any kind) instead of or in addition to watermelon.

-- Persian cucumbers (small ones) work best for this platter, but if you can’t find them, English cucumbers would work, too.
+- Persian cucumbers (small ones) work best for this recipe, but if you can’t find them, English cucumbers would work, too.

 - If you are not a fan of Feta cheese, it’s totally fine.
-Just swap the Feta cheese with a favorite cheese of yours.
+Just swap the Feta cheese with a favorite cheese of yours like goat cheese.
 I suggest cream cheese, or if you happen to go to a Turkish grocery shop, Ezine or white (Beyaz) cheese would be great.
 Spreadable cheese is preferred.

-- You can make this platter ahead of time and cover it with plastic wrap and store it in the fridge.
+- You can make this super easy appetizer ahead of time and cover it with plastic wrap and store it in the fridge.